MrtnBlck/portaal/Readme.md

 ## What is Portaal?

 Portaal is a platform that aims to ease the process of graphic design for professionals and amateurs alike.
-It provides the necessary tools to create design templates, allowing other users to create their own, customized designs without needing any prior graphic design knowledge.
+It provides the necessary tools to create design templates, using which other users can create their own, customized designs without needing to have any prior knowledge of graphic design.

 ## Table of contents